 If correct, this is an important difference because there is a great deal of psychological and neurobiological evidence that demonstrates that it is during infancy, childhood and adolescence that milestones in social and cognitive learning are reached and that play and play deprivation have a direct impact on this development.

 Faster maturation rates and thus shorter childhoods relative to modern humans lessen the impact of learning through play on the connectivity of the Neandertal brain and this may explain some of the differences archaeologists see in the material culture of Neandertals and modern humans.

 - 2010.
 Stone Tools and the Evolution of Human Cognition.
 Edited by April Nowell and Iain Davidson.
 University Press of Colorado.

-- Forthcoming.
-Childhood, Play and the Evolution of Cultural Capacity in Neandertals in The Nature of Culture, edited by Miriam Haidle, Nicolas Conard and Michael Bolus.
+- 2016.
+Play and the Evolution of Cultural Capacity in Neandertals in The Nature of Culture, edited by Miriam Haidle, Nicolas Conard and Michael Bolus.
 Vertebrate Paleobiology and Paleoanthropology series.
 Springer.
+Pp. 87-97.

 - 2013.
 Chapter 11: Technotypology of Chipped Stone Artifacts.
 Donald Henry, April Nowell, Keith Mendez, Heather Rockwell, Elizabeth Peterson, and Mathew Senn in Sands of Time: The Early Neolithic Desert Community of Ayn Abu Nukhayla edited by Donald Henry.
 Bibliotheca neolithica Asiae meridionalis et occidentalis series (Library of Neolithic Excavations in Southwest Asia).
 Berlin: Ex Oriente.